Defence Science & Technology Organisation

-The Defence Science & Technology Organisation (تنظیم برائے دفاعی سائنس و ٹیکنالوجی) is a multi-disciplinary agency under the Ministry of Defence Production of Pakistan, dedicated for evaluation of science and technology for use by the military.
+The Defence Science & Technology Organisation (تنظیم برائے دفاعی سائنس و ٹیکنالوجی) is a multi-disciplinary, research and development agency under the National Engineering and Scientific Commission (NESCOM) of Pakistan, dedicated for evaluation of science and technology for use by the military.

-Its Director-General is a serving two-star general officer of the Pakistan Army, and is located at Chaklala cantonment.
-However, as an inter-services organisation it is overseen by the Joint Services Headquarters, and works closely with the Strategic Plans Division (SPD).

-Created in 1963 in the Ministry of Defence, DESTO's clandestine work included in reverse engineering of the foreign technology and to avoid technological surprise from India.
+Created in 1963 in the Ministry of Defence, DESTO's clandestine work included reverse engineering of the foreign technology and to avoid technological surprise from India.
 A limited amount knowledge of DESTO's project is available and much of its work is kept under secrecy.

-Among its various responsibilities it is Pakistan's national centre of expertise in chemical and biological defence.
+Among its various responsibilities, it is Pakistan's national center of expertise in chemical and biological defence.

 History

 DESTO was established in 1963 by the Ministry of Defence on the recommendation adopted from the National Science Commission.
 The DESTO was established in a view of avoiding any technological surprise from India.
 Since its foundation, scientists at DESTO reportedly started studying the Wind tunnel and the applications of the fluid dynamics; its contribution in the field of research and development is significant.
 During this time, DESTO began its secret programme on developing the rocket propelled 120-mm caliber high explosive mortar ammunition, variable time fuze, and free flight rockets.

 Its further programmes included the evaluation and reverse engineering of the foreign technology for the use of by the military.
 DESTO conducts research and development on weapon systems, military technologies, and renders technical advice on weapons–related technological issues to the government.
 DESTO retains its expertise on variety of disciplines such as aerodynamics, propulsion, electronics, computer systems, engineering, explosives, metallurgy, chemical and biological defence.
 Since 2001, DESTO's multi-disciplinary infrastructure base is now available to public sector industry under commercial arrangements.
 Projects and research work at DESTO remains under strict secrecy and very few details of the projects are known to the public.